ku-sldg/ku-sldg.github.io/index.md

 {% endfor %}
 </ul>

-The System-Level Design Group is a part of The Information and Telecommunication Technology Center at The University of Kansas.
+The System-Level Design Group is a part of The Institute for Information Sciences at The University of Kansas.

 # Weekly Research Meetings